pdfcpu/pdfcpu/getting_started/page_selection.md

 # Page Selection

-The `-pages ` flag allows you to select specific pages for processing when using the following commands:
+The `--pages -p` flag allows you to select specific pages for processing when using the following commands:

 ## Syntax